 Holton's landmark and symbol is the 18th century fantailed postmill, which overlooks the village.
 It ceased working in about 1900 and is now maintained by Suffolk County Council.
 Major repairs were completed in 1966-68 and in 1992.
 It is open to the public on the Spring and August Bank Holiday Monday each year, but the exterior of the mill can be inspected at other times.

-Other B&B accommodation is also available in the village for visitors to the area and Holton is an excellent base from which to explore the Heritage Coast of Suffolk and the countryside of both Suffolk and south Norfolk.
+B&B accommodation is available in the village for visitors to the area and Holton is an excellent base from which to explore the Heritage Coast of Suffolk and the countryside of both Suffolk and south Norfolk.
 Norwich is only about 25 miles away and is served by a regular bus from Halesworth.